kbastronomics/agc-mechanical-cad/README.md

 ![Pushbutton changes](images/NASA-CR-108361-Fig-3-7.png)

 >j.
-Teflon - (not included here, as it dosen't directly apply to the Fusion CAD models, but Teflon coatings were added to reduce the tendency for pushbuttons operate less smoothly due to wear.)
+Teflon - (not included here, as it doesn't directly apply to the Fusion CAD models, but Teflon coatings were added to reduce the tendency for push buttons operate less smoothly due to wear.)

 These changes are listed here but not yet integrated into this CAD project.